 Wildlife and fisheries biologists are trained to study the behavior of animals, monitor their populations and manage their habitats.
 Degrees in wildlife biology are available at the bachelor's, master's and doctoral levels.
 In bachelor's programs, students complete both didactic and hands-on lab courses.
 Field research and specialized study tracks may be available.

 A master's degree is the common requirement for upper-level positions in wildlife biology, though bachelor's programs can lead to entry-level work in the field.
 Doctoral programs are research-intensive and include field experiences.
 Concentrations like wildlife toxicology may be available, and programs usually include dissertation and teaching requirements.

 Bachelor's Degree in Wildlife Biology

 Bachelor's degree programs in wildlife biology usually offer concentrations in either wildlife or fisheries biology.
 During the first two years, programs often have similar course requirements with concentrations diverging later.
-Most programs divide the student's time between lecture courses, laboratory work and field experience.
+Most programs divide students' time between lectures, laboratory work and field experience.
 It is common for programs to devote significant time to the study of ecology and environmental conservation.
 Some bachelor's programs enable students to obtain certification from the Wildlife Society or the American Fisheries Society.